ARCP Advice for Trainees

 Yes, I’m afraid it does!
 You will be awarded an outcome 2 or 3.
 We are training consultants of the future and consultants will be expected to be trained and participate in these non-clinical areas.

-I’m a sub-specialty trainee and my sub-specialist assessment was satisfactory, so I don’t need to bother with the RCOG Matrix requirements do I?
+I’m a sub-specialty trainee and my sub-specialist assessment was satisfactory, so I don’t need to bother with the general RCOG Matrix requirements do I?